MagiusCHE/gamedek/README.md

   - for arch linux install it in `/opt/gamedek` (or use `yarn aur-install`)
 - `yarn local-update-plugins-themes` to use all plugins and default theme
 - `gamedek` to launch it!

-## Travis-CI in Prod
-- Every push or PR to `prod` will trigger Travis compilation and release.

 ## Credits
 - for Core: